alexkoch14/Credit-Card-Segmentation/README.md

 = (Purchase Volume x Interchange Rate) + (Additional Fees)

 Interchange is defined as the product of all transactions made on the network each cycle ($ amount) by the interchange rate (2% industry standard).
 Interchange is a small fee paid by a merchant's bank (acquirer) to a cardholder's bank (issuer) to compensate the issuer for the benefits that merchants receive when they accept electronic payments.
 Additional fees correspond to ancillary charges such as annual fees, balance transfers, etc.

+# Findings
+The model is capable of capturing approximately 3 of every 5 write-offs (~60% recall) while only misclassifying 1 in 5 good clients (~80% precision).
+This ratio is markedly superior to baseline results of 1 of every 5 write-offs (~20% recall).
+Hyperparameter tuning via Bayesian search yielded a 200% in model performance and findings underpin the difficultly in predicting client behaviour on a consistent risk adjusted basis.

+Client profitability is a function of spending behaviour, which is inherently entropic due to the unpredictably of human nature.
+Demography can be used to segment applicants, but individual performance can vary greatly between clients.
+Furthermore, historical credit data may not be in indicative of future spending habits since correlation doesn’t always imply causation.

+Nonetheless, the experiment provides insight into approval sizing decision boundaries by using a modernized white-box approach that surpasses the outdated legacy models used in industry.
+Demographic features of lower socio-economic class yield the highest predictive power.
+In fact, the top 7 reveal that single applicants with blue collar jobs are most likely to default on their credit loans.
+These clients are also less likely to have assets such as a phone, car, etc.

+The findings justify hunches commonly deduced by front line workers in the branch; less established single proletarians with no assets or dependents can afford jeopardizing their credit history for a quick loan.
+For clarity, it is discriminatory to deny an applicant based solely on instinct, but results indicate that human intuition isn’t always wrong.